-1. Appeals to the Zoning Board of Appeals may be submitted by any person, firm, or corporation, or by any officer, board, or Department of the Municipality, deeming itself to be adversely affected by the decision of the Code Administrator, or by any administrative officer deciding matters relating to this Code.
+1. Appeals to the ZBA may be submitted by any person, firm, corporation, or by any officer, Board, or Department of the Municipality, deeming itself to be adversely affected by the decision of the Community Development Department, Code Administrator, or by any administrative officer deciding matters relating to the Planning and Zoning Code.

-2. Submission of an Appeal is done by a letter, submitted to the Zoning Department, explaining why a decision is being appealed.
+2. Submission of an Appeal is done via an online application to the Community Development Department, explaining why a decision is being appealed.
 The fee for an appeal is $75.

 3. Within its powers, the Zoning Board of Appeals may reverse or affirm, wholly or in part, the decision being appealed, and to that end shall have all the powers of the officers from whom the appeal is taken, and it may direct the issuance of a permit.
 The Board shall render a decision on the appeal without unreasonable delay.
 If the Board fails to act within 90 days from the date the appeal was received by the Board, or an extended period of time as may be agreed upon, the appellant may determine the appeal has been denied.